mjhaskell/cpp_tutorials/cmake/README.md

 still are not going to be very readable.
 With CMake, you write a CMakeLists.txt file that is more readable than the other options.
 CMake has a lot of functionality, but for most cases it is suffiecient to be familiar with just a couple of the functions.
-This presentation should help you become familiar with the basic CMake functions.
+This document should help you become familiar with the basic CMake functions.

 ## Using CMake